EnArvy/EnArvy-CaptchaSolver/README.md

 * Kerberos
 * Webmail(Extremely low accuracy now, will be corrected later)
 ## Configuration
+To install, clone this repository.
+Then go to chrome extensions menu and toggle developer mode.
+After that, click on load unpacked extension and select the place where the file manifest.json is located.

 After installlation, click on the extension icon and press configure OR go to the options from the extension menu.

 Then, Set a master password.
 To do this, input master password in new password field and leave the old password field blank.
 Click save.